-Throughout the year the financial aid office receives numerous notices of available scholarships.
-General scholarships are posted on the Pulse financial aid page.
-Check as often as you like.
-If a scholarship has specific requirements such as field of study, academic performance, geographic restrictions etc., the financial aid office will try to identify qualified applicants and forward the application materials or contact the student directly.
+Throughout the year, Des Moines University’s financial aid office reviews available scholarships and posts general information on Pulse.
+Students are encouraged to check this page often.
+If a scholarship has specific requirements such as field of study, academic performance, geographic restrictions or others, the financial aid office works to identify qualified applicants and forward the application materials or contact the students directly.

 Treatment of Scholarships